boechat107/boechat107.github.io/_posts/2018-02-11-type-check-your-python-code.md

 As well cited in a
 [Zulip's blog post](http://blog.zulip.org/2016/10/13/static-types-in-python-oh-mypy/),
-readability is one the biggest and immediate benefits of statically type checking the code.
-In many situations, good function and argument names, together with their types, suffice to make clear their intentions.
-Of course this could also be done as a docstring, but if you update the function you need to remember to check if the docstring is still consistent.
+readability is one the biggest and immediate benefits of annotating types for statically type checking.
+In many situations, good function and argument naming conventions, together with their annotated types, suffice to make clear their intentions.
+And it is better than using *docstrings* because the type checker would guarantee that your annotations are still compatible with your code after updating it.

 For example, considering a `s3path` being a string like `s3://my-bucket/path/to/key`: